 Takeaway: Analyzing your goals are super helpful if you are guest posting or doing Facebook ads and wanna know which sites are bringing in the most subscribers, purchases etc and where your efforts are making the most returns.

-I’d love to know to hear from you: Do you use Google Analytics to learn more about your website visitors?
+Q for you: Do you use Google Analytics to learn more about your website visitors?
 What’s your favorite matrix to track in Google Analytics?

 Leave a comment below and let me know.